boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : An entity that is responsible for managing and orchestrating the end-to-end 5G Mobile Network, notably the Radio Access Network (RAN) and Core Network (CN).
 : This entity is distinct from the customer of a 5G Network Slice Service.

+Customer site:
+: A customer manages and deploys 5G NFs (e.g., gNodeB (gNB) and 5G Core (5GC)) in customer sites.
+A customer site can be either a physical or a virtual location.
+: Examples of customer sites are a customer private locations (Point of Presence (PoP), DC), a VPC in a Public Cloud, or servers hosted within the provider network or colocation service.

 Provider:
 : An entity responsible for interconnecting customer sites.
 : A provider orchestrates and manages a provider network.